VCU-CS-Capstone/CS-25-323-Modular-Feedback/Status Reports/Status Report Fall Week 13.md

    - Designed our Fall 2024 Capstone poster

 ## 2) Milestones to be completed next week ##
-   - Work on weekly status reports for a major deliverable
+   - Work on weekly status reports in GitHub for Capstone class deliverable

 ## 3) Issues, problems or concerns ##
    - We did not make significant progress with anything for our project since week 9.
 Our group has been busy with commitments outside of the project.